Portuguese nationality law: Voluntary acquisition

-Foreigners over the age of 18 may become Portuguese citizens by naturalisation after residing in the country for more than five years and demonstrating proficiency in the Portuguese language.
-Citizenship applicants who were granted a Golden Visa can calculate their time of residency based on the date they applied for the residence permit instead of the date they physically moved to the country.
+Since the publication of the amendments to the nationality law which came into force on 19 May 2026, foreigners over the age of 18 may become Portuguese citizens by naturalisation after residing legally in Portugal for a minimum of 10 years.
+These applicants must also demonstrate proficiency in the Portuguese language as well as undergo a civic knowledge test.
+Persons from other European Union countries or Lusophone (CPLP) countries can get citizenship after 7 years of legal residence.
+Citizenship applicants who were granted a Golden Visa can calculate their time of residency based on the date their residence permit was issued and not when they applied.
 Any person convicted of a crime resulting in imprisonment for more than three years or who otherwise presents a threat to national defence is barred from naturalising.
 Noncitizen minors born in Portugal who meet the language and behaviour requirements are eligible for naturalisation provided that they have also completed at least one cycle of domestic primary or secondary education and have at least one parent who has resided in the country for the previous five years, regardless of their legal residence status.
 All other noncitizens born in Portugal to a parent who was residing in the country at the time of their births and who have themselves resided in Portugal for at least five years prior to application are eligible for naturalisation.
 Individuals who are married to Portuguese citizens may acquire citizenship by declaration after three years of marriage.